stanford-oval/thingpedia-api/README.md

 ## License

-This package is covered by the 3-clause BSD license.
+This package is covered by the Apache 2.0 license.
+See [LICENSE](LICENSE) for details.